Get Involved – Totally

-The national honorary dramatics fraternity for junior colleges, was created to honor its members for their work in college theater.
-Members are selected through a points system based solely on work done in Cottey’s theater productions.
-Members promote the performing arts as well as serve as technical crews for special campus events.
+Delta Psi Omega is the national honorary dramatics fraternity that honors its members for their work in college theatre.
+Members promote the performing arts as well as serve as the technical crew for special events.

-was created to develop bold new strategies and programs to advance women’s equality, non-violence, economic development, and most importantly, empowerment of women and girls in all sectors of society.
+FMF develops bold new strategies and programs to advance women’s equality, nonviolence, economic development, and most importantly, empowerment of women and girls in all sectors of society.

-promotes equal rights, global understanding, social responsibility and leadership development through civic engagement and community volunteering.
+Promote equal rights, global understanding, social responsibility, and leadership development through civic engagement and community volunteerism.

-is Cottey’s honorary ambassador organization.
-Approximately 40 students are selected to represent Cottey.
-Membership is based on application, grade point average, an interview, leadership ability, and involvement in campus activities.
+The honorary campus service organization.
 Members conduct campus tours for visitors, host prospective students for overnight visits, and serve as hosts for official College functions.
+Students apply in March.